dsuolang/Coding_Sample_NAEP_Interview/README.md

 # Variables derived from sensory data (variables of interest)
 * Minutes spent in moderate-to-vigorous physical activity (MVPA)in a week: mvpa_accelerometer
-* Extracted activity patterns using functional principal component analysis: FPC1 (the score of the top principal component) For those interested in the processing and feature extraction from accelerometer data, the corresponding codes are available in my GitHub repository: https://github.com/dsuolang/processing_accelerometer_nhanes.
+* Extracted activity patterns using functional principal component analysis: FPC1 (the score of the top principal component)

+For those interested in the processing and feature extraction from accelerometer data, the corresponding codes are available in my GitHub repository: https://github.com/dsuolang/processing_accelerometer_nhanes.

 # Variables from survey data
-They may also contain missing data.
 * Minutes spent in moderate-to-vigorous physical activity (MVPA)in a week (self-reported): mvpa_selfreport
 * Demographic: age, gender, race, education, marital status, paid work, poverty/income ratio, self-reported health status, BMI
-* Health outcome: hypertension
+* Health outcome: hypertension, diabetes

+They may also contain missing data